ranfysvalle02/readme-profiler/README.md

 # Automating GitHub Repository Summaries with Python

-a Python script that fetches a user's GitHub repositories within a specific date range, extracts and summarizes their `README.md` files, and compiles the summaries into a consolidated Markdown profile.

 Imagine having a tool that not only fetches a user's GitHub repositories within a specific date range but also extracts and summarizes their `README.md` files.
 This tool would provide a quick overview of multiple repositories, making it easier to keep an eye on recent changes or understand the purpose of new repositories.
 This blog post introduces a Python script that does exactly that, leveraging the capabilities of OpenAI's GPT models to summarize the content.

 ## Introduction